DJJ547/DJJ547/README.md

 - 🌱 Experienced in Java, C++, Python, and SQL, currently learning GO and Swift.
 - 💞️ I will keep posting new projects that I participated.

-      You never need to be amazing to start, but you always need to start to be amazing.
+      You don't need to be amazing to start, but you need to start become amazing.

 - 📫 Please feel free to reach me thru my e-mail: jdai10@mail.ccsf.edu